gritcoding/microbit/TU_NOV3_S1.md

 * Projects -> Flashing Heart.
 Use the tutorial on microbit page to get started with this exercise.
 * :question: Questions:
+  1. Make your own animations -- something more exciting than a beating heart?
   1. How can you slow down the animation?
-  1. Can you change the speed of the animation using the buttons?
+  1. Can you change the speed of the animation using the buttons?  (learn to set a variable)
-  1. Make your own animations -- something more exciting than a beating heart?

 ## Rock Paper Scissors